ramoures/express-react-ssr/README.md

 > )
 > ```
 >
-> You always try to see the `page source` through the `view page source` to make sure everything you wanted is in the source.
+> You should always try to see the `page source` through the `view page source` to make sure everything you wanted is in the source.
 >
 > **If you are using JavaScript for the DOM control, put it in the following condition:**
 >